KS0107/MicroCompiler/README.md

 4. If you have a source file named test.micro, you can run it using ```./build/microcompiler test.micro```
 5. The generated executable file will automatically be executed once compiled

+## Testing

+1. Running cmake withing the build dir is also going to build and run the test suite